lucques/conjin/src/modules-shared/template-exam/README.md

 Template for tests and exams.

-Note: `print-mode` must be manually activated.
+Both `sol-mode` and `print-mode` modules are automatically activated.

 ## Supported modules